AndreaCrotti/meta-programming-talk/meta.rst

    However there is a very good reason for that, as I'll try to explain in the next 5 minutes.

-..
-TODO: should I put homoiconicity only in the next slide?

 - invented by McCarthy in 1958
 - lots of parentheses